The strongest dog breeds are powerful in more ways than one.

 However, certain breeds are naturally more fierce or timid.

-In contrast, another study of canine aggression found three small dog breeds to be the most prone to aggression:
+Three small dog breeds that seem to be the most prone to aggression are:

 Strong Working Dogs